-DOCUMENTATION A request for ARS must be completed by the Provider STANDARDS and/or licensed/certified caregiver and submitted to the CM. (in addition to General Standards in Section 3.5) The Provider or licensed/certified caregiver will document the request that will include: - The hours of services delivered across all residents of the home and 2) Documentation of the valid reason(s) for requesting this service based on the participant's needs.; 3) The plan for phasing-out the ARS within sixty (60) days.
+A request for ARS must be completed by the Provider and/or licensed/certified caregiver and submitted to the CM.

+The Provider or licensed/certified caregiver will document the request that will include:

+- 1) The hours of services delivered across all residents of the home and - 2) Documentation of the valid reason(s) for requesting this service based on the participant's needs.; - 3) The plan for phasing-out the ARS within sixty (60) days.

 If the service is expected to be needed beyond the 60-day limit, the Provider or licensed/certified caregiver must submit the documentation to the CM to request an extension no later than twenty-one (21) days before the end of the current approval.
 The CM will submit the extension request through the DOH-DDD exceptions review process.
-The Provider or licensed/certified caregiver will submit additional documentation upon request from DOH-DDD.